 720-738-4443 Menu

-Blood-thinning medications, both prescription and over-the-counter (OTC), can dramatically raise the risk of bleeding complications following elective surgery.
-Given that our practice is 100% focused on elective surgery, we will seek to schedule your surgery around your ability to stop all blood-thinning medications.
-With rare exceptions, recent use of blood-thinning medications will prevent you from undergoing elective facial procedures.
+To ensure your safety, we encourage you to avoid the impact of blood-thinning medications, including both prescription and over-the-counter variants, on the risk of bleeding complications following elective surgery.
+As our practice is dedicated entirely to elective surgery, we are committed to working with you to schedule your procedure in consideration of your ability to discontinue these medications.
+While there are rare exceptions, recent use of blood-thinning medications may preclude you from undergoing elective facial procedures.
+Your well-being is our foremost concern, and we are here to guide you through every step of your surgical journey.

-Tylenol (acetaminophen) may be given for mild to moderate pain and headache up to the day of surgery.
-Tylenol will NOT thin your blood or worsen bruising and can be restarted immediately after surgery.
+You may continue to take Tylenol (acetaminophen) for mild to moderate pain and headaches up to the day of your surgery.
+It's important to note that Tylenol does not thin your blood or exacerbate bruising; you can resume taking it immediately after your surgery.

 • Aggrenox